 The FTC has a separate form for registering complaints against debt collectors.
 Click Here to access that list.

-Here is an example of a recent complaint I filed with the FTC in regard to a series of unsolicited phone calls I received from a mortgage company:
+Here is an example of a recent complaint I filed with the FTC in regards to a series of unsolicited phone calls I received from a mortgage company:

 Worried About Identity Theft?